FDA halts trials of Amgen drug in children, cites death

-Sensipar, which is approved for adults, is used to lower dangerously high calcium levels in the blood.

 The agency said it was collecting information on the circumstances of the teenager's death.
-It said it does not know if the Amgen drug had any role in the death.
+It said it does not know if the Amgen drug, used to lower dangerously high calcium levels in the blood, had any role in the death.

 "This communication is intended to inform health care professionals that we are evaluating the information and will communicate our final conclusions and recommendations when our review is complete," the FDA said in a statement posted on its website.